shapeblue/mbx/README.md

 ## Compatibility

 Host requirements:
-- Ubuntu 22.04 LTS (recommended) or EL8/9**
+- Ubuntu 22.04/24.04 LTS (Ubuntu Recommended) or EL8/9**
 - Recommended 32GB RAM with Intel VT-x or AMD-V enabled 4+cores CPU
 - Uninstall any other hypervisor software (such as VMware workstation, VirtualBox)

-**Note: `mbx` has been tested and developed on Ubuntu 20.04 and 22.04 LTS; VMware environment require vmxnet3 which may not be supported on EL environments
+**Note: `mbx` has been tested and developed on Ubuntu 22.04 and 24.04 LTS; VMware environment require vmxnet3 which may not be supported on EL environments

 Supported Management Server (Templates):
 - EL7 (CentOS 7)